Position Overview What's the job?

 At this time we are not interviewing anyone in person, so you should be prepared to interview virtually or by phone, so please make sure your application includes an email address that you check regularly and a current phone number that is set up for voicemail, and please regularly check your voice mailbox so we can leave you a message.
 If it's full we can't leave a message.
 We encourage you to sign up to receive SMS/text messages - you can opt-in when you apply.
 This is a safety-sensitive position, which means that you are subject to drug testing if we offer you a position, as detailed under NRS 613(1)(d).
 Minimum Qualifications

-- You must be at least 16 years of age at the time of application or hire.
+- You must be at least 18 years old at the time of application

 Online Application Selection Process